rtomrud/tagtoname/README.md

 Options:

-  -k, --keep-case            Keep the case from the tags when renaming -n, --noop                 Dry run, show new paths without renaming the files -s, --separator=SEPARATOR  Split tags with SEPARATOR;
+  -k, --keep-case            Keep the original case of the tags when renaming -n, --noop                 Dry run, show new paths without renaming the files -s, --separator=SEPARATOR  Split tags with SEPARATOR;
                              defaults to -s-